SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/03-Github-and-Terminal/Lesson/jupyter.md

 6. **Save and share your notebook**: Use the Save button or press Ctrl+S to save your notebook.
 You can also export it to various formats like HTML or PDF for sharing with others.

-Remember that this is just a brief introduction to using Jupyter in VSCode.
-There are many more features and functionalities available to explore, such as plotting graphs, data analysis, and integration with external libraries.
-As you progress in your Python learning journey, Jupyter notebooks will become an invaluable tool for experimenting, documenting, and presenting your work.
+It's important to keep in mind that this is only a brief overview of using Jupyter in VSCode.
+There are numerous additional features and capabilities to delve into, including plot graphing, data analysis, and integration with external libraries.
+As you continue on your journey of learning Python, Jupyter notebooks will prove to be an essential tool for experimenting, documenting, and presenting your work.